Pterygodermatites peromysci: Life cycle

 Though a scanning electron microscopy study of P. peromysci hasn’t been worked out, there do exist stereo microscope images of the morphology of the egg with a hatching third stage infectious juvenile which infect white-footed mice, Peromyscus leucopus, (Figure 2, source 4).
 Parasitic infection of the definitive mouse occurs once the encysted egg in the haemocoel of the intermediate host, a camel cricket, is ingested via mouse-based predation of the intermediate host.
-To complete this life cycle characteristic of nematodes in the family Rictulariidae, P. peromysci larvae migrates into the gastrointestinal tract, molting into a 4th stage juvenile and then into an adult.
+To complete this life cycle characteristic of nematodes in the family Rictulariidae, P. peromysci larvae migrate into the gastrointestinal tract, molting into a 4th stage juvenile and then into an adult.
 The life cycle is continued when the mouse sheds its embryonated eggs into the environment (Figure 1, source 4).
 What is notable about this life-cycle is that the eggs are embryonated, rather than non-embryonated, when they are passed into the environment.
 Since the intermediate host is most abundant during the months of August – September, the prevalence of infection in these mice is greatest during the end of the summer months.
 Furthermore, the eggs are able to survive the winter, hatch in the spring, and then continue the infection cycle with the camel crickets (4).
 However though P. peromysci has been more commonly observed in white-footed mice (Peromyscus leucopus), it has also been reported identified using flying squirrels as its definitive host such as the northern flying squirrel (Glaucomys sabrinus) and the southern flying squirrel (Glaucomys volans) which illustrates that there is more than one possible definitive host for P. peromysci (5).